-&lt;sup>3Throughout this discussion termination basis refers to basing funding ratios on benefits accrued and assets accumulated at the end of the plan year-the assumptions plans would use to calculate liabilities for standard terminations.
+3Throughout this discussion termination basis refers to basing funding ratios on benefits accrued and assets accumulated at the end of the plan year-the assumptions plans would use to calculate liabilities for standard terminations.
 Termination basis funding does not refer to PBGC's calculation of liabilities for underfunded terminations, using termination mortality and retirement age assumptions.

-&lt;sup>4PBGC derived its top 50 list using a computerized data base created by Standard & Poor's Compustat Service, Inc., which contains corporate annual reports for fiscal years ending in 1990.
+4PBGC derived its top 50 list using a computerized data base created by Standard & Poor's Compustat Service, Inc., which contains corporate annual reports for fiscal years ending in 1990.
 PBGC supplemented the database with data from corporate annual reports for fiscal years ending in 1989 and earlier fiscal years, and where available, 1987 and 1988 5500 forms.
 PBGC also sent letters to plan sponsors containing their plans' funding information for comment prior to publication.

-does not have legal recourse to the excess assets of overfunded plans these assets are not included on the list.
+listed have pension plans that are overfunded, but since the PBGC does not have legal recourse to the excess assets of overfunded plans these assets are not included on the list.